I’m currently reading:

-I thought I would share en excerpt that I read this morning on the bus… it’s about my favorite topic: Implementation Inheritance.
+I would like to share en excerpt that I read this morning on the bus… it’s about my favorite topic.